 - Depression Symptoms – Feelings of sadness, emptiness, and worthlessness.

-- Difficulty with Communication – Inability to listen to someone or carry out a conversation.
+- Difficulty with Communication – Inability to listen to someone or maintain a conversation.
 You may become easily distracted during a discussion.
 When asked questions, you may only offer partial answers.
 This is sometimes referred to as disorganized thinking.

-- Hallucinations – Seeing and hearing things that aren’t really there (or that nobody else can witness).
-These false realities can stem to your sense of taste, smell, and touch.
+- Hallucinations – Seeing and hearing things that aren’t really there (or, that nobody else can witness).
+These false realities can stem from your sense of taste, smell, and touch.

-- Lack of Personal Care – Not taking care of your personal hygiene or maintaining your appearance.
+- Lack of Personal Care – Not caring for your hygiene or maintaining your appearance.

-If you have more than one of the above symptoms and these symptoms are causing problem in your work, school, or social life, a mental health professional will most likely run an assessment for schizoaffective disorder.
+If you have more than one of the above symptoms and these symptoms are causing problems in your work, school, or social life, a mental health professional may run an assessment for schizoaffective disorder.

 Schizoaffective Disorder Diagnosis

-Since scientists don’t know what exactly causes schizoaffective disorder, it can be extremely difficult for mental health professionals to make a proper diagnosis.
+Since scientists don’t know what causes schizoaffective disorder.
+Therefore, it can be difficult to come to a proper diagnosis.
 When being evaluated, a psychiatrist will look into a few different risk factors, including:

 - Brain Structure – It’s been found that individuals with schizophrenia and mood disorders often have complications within their brain circuits that are responsible for mood and thought.
-Not to mention, this condition has been linked to lower levels of dopamine. ⁹
+Not to mention, this condition has been linked to lower dopamine levels. ⁹

 - Environment – While it isn’t 100% clear how our environment plays a role in mental health, scientists believe people who are highly stressed are more at risk of schizoaffective disorder. ¹⁰

-- Genetics – If a close relative (i.e. parent, aunts and uncles) struggle with either schizophrenia, depression, or bipolar disorder, you are more likely to develop schizoaffective disorder. ¹¹
+- Genetics – If a close relative (i.e. parent or sibling) struggles with either schizophrenia, depression, or bipolar disorder, you are more likely to develop schizoaffective disorder. ¹¹

 - Substance Abuse – Certain drugs have been linked to the development of schizophrenia and its related disorders. ¹²

-In order to identify whether you’re struggling with schizoaffective disorder or not, a doctor must rely on your medical history along with an assessment.
-The assessment will include brain scans, blood tests (to make sure symptoms aren’t of another illness), and – from there – a personal evaluation.
+To identify whether you struggle with schizoaffective disorder or not, a doctor must rely on your medical history along with an assessment.
+The assessment will include brain scans, blood tests (to ensure symptoms aren’t of another illness), and a personal evaluation.
+Within this evaluation, the following will be observed:

 - Whether or not you’ve experienced periods of uninterrupted illness.